ChrissDeGrece/kodigo/README.md

 # kodigo
-An astonishing Powerbuilder UI and generic purpose framework created by Yeyi (Gabriel Abulencia de la Torres)
+An astonishing Powerbuilder UI and generic purpose framework originally created by Yeyi (Gabriel Abulencia de la Torres)

 Check the "releases" for source code downloads

+Sources also include the C++ code for the "canvas" object